gao1948083886/HaluPrism/Readme.md

 > **A Fine-Grained Benchmark for Decomposing and Evaluating Model Hallucinations**

-This repository contains the cleaned dataset **HaluPrism**, which accompanies our ICASSP 2025 submission:
+This repository contains the dataset **HaluPrism**, which accompanies our ICASSP 2025 submission:

 > **_HALUPRISM: A FINE-GRAINED BENCHMARK FOR DECOMPOSING HALLUCINATIONS THROUGH A CAUSAL PRISM_**